rhcad/ShapeAnimation-Swift/README.md

 # ShapeAnimation-Swift

-Vector animation framework in Swift based on [SwiftGraphics][SwiftGraphics] for iOS 8.
+Vector animation framework in Swift based on [SwiftGraphics][SwiftGraphics] for iOS 8 and OSX.
 With ShapeAnimation you can easily create various animations with a nice Swift based syntax.

 [![Travis][travis_img]][travis]